zimtsui/startable/README.md

             this.ctx.dep1.readyState === ReadyState.STARTED
         );
         await this.ctx.dep1.start(this.stop);
-        // are equivalent to
+        // equivalent to
-        await this.ctx.dep2.hasNotBeenStopping(this.stop);
+        await this.ctx.dep2.assertStart(this.stop);
     }
 }
 ```